botpress/readme/docs/Appendix/safety/preventing-abuse.md

 Rate limiting prevents the excessive influx of messages, ensuring that your bot operates efficiently and consistently.
 This is an essential component of our abuse prevention strategy.

+### Allowed Origins

+Allowed Origins is a feature that lets you explicitly control where your bot is allowed to run by specifying a whitelist of approved domains.
+When deploying your bot on a website, you include only the domains that you trust, and the system automatically blocks any attempts to embed the bot from unapproved sources.
+This straightforward, security-first approach not only minimizes the risk of unauthorized use but also aligns with best practices for maintaining a secure, controlled deployment environment.

 ### Web Application Firewall (WAF)

 Our Web Application Firewall, often referred to as WAF, is a powerful layer of defense against various cyber threats.
 WAF can protect your bot from Distributed Denial of Service (DDoS) attacks, SQL injection, cross-site scripting, and many other malicious activities.